Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Additional Details of NPMC Problem

-Analyzing in the same way as in Remark \ref{rmk: oracle npmc-cx}, we know that Theorem \ref{thm: error bound alg 2} verifies multi-class NP oracle properties of NPMC-ER.

-\subsection{Discussions on Assumptions}
+\subsection{Discussions on assumptions}

-In the previous two subsections, we impose a series of assumptions to show the NP oracle properties and strong consistency.
+In Section \ref{sec: theory}, we impose a series of assumptions to show the NP oracle properties and strong consistency.
 Among these conditions, Assumption \ref{asmp: strong duality} is central and necessary to make the whole argument work.
 In general, since the original NPMC problem is not necessarily convex, it is challenging to demonstrate the strong duality.
 Theorem \ref{thm: strong duality} connects the strong duality with the feasibility of solutions to the CS problem under the NPMC problem, making the strong duality condition more explicit and transparent.
 Assumption \ref{asmp: posterior distance} requires the estimate $\widehat{\tp}_{Y|X}$ to be close to the true conditional probability $\tp_{Y|X}$, which is often trivial to hold when the estimator is constructed with the knowledge of the true model.
-Assumption \ref{asmp: error rate continuity} requires the continuity of conditional probability estimator w.r.t. the coefficient.
+Assumption \ref{asmp: rademacher} imposes restrictions on the Rademacher complexities of the function class $\mathcal{M}$ used to estimate $\tp_{Y|X}$, which can be verified for most parametric models and certain non-parametric models.
+Assumption \ref{asmp: marginal finite sample} is a margin condition and can be verified when the distribution $\tp_{X|Y = k}$ is nice.
+Regarding the assumptions for the strong consistency, Assumption \ref{asmp: error rate continuity} requires the continuity of conditional probability estimator w.r.t. the coefficient and can be easily verified for many parametric models.